Bilayers and quasi-3D stacks of Jain series fractional quantum Hall states from parton construction

 Likewise, for the $\nu=2/3$ state,

 where,

-Likewise, our matrix is also equivalent by a similarity transformation to the one in [17].
+As before, this matrix is also equivalent by a similarity transformation to the one in [17].
 The ground state degeneracy on torus of our theory is $3$, as is should be for the FQH state at $\nu=2/3$.

-Thus we have described the effective theories of $\nu=2/5, 2/3$ starting from a parton-gluon construction.
+Thus we have described the effective theories of $\nu=2/5, 2/3$ starting from a parton construction.
 Now in the following sections, we shall use similar procedure to describe bilayers and quasi-3D limit of these states.